eth-brownie/brownie/docs/api-test.rst

     Function scope.
 When used, this fixture is always applied before any other function-scoped fixtures.

-    Applies the ``module_isolation`` fixture, and additionally takes a snapshot prior to running each test which is then reverted to after the test completes.
+    Applies the :func:`module_isolation <fixtures.module_isolation>` fixture, and additionally takes a snapshot prior to running each test which is then reverted to after the test completes.
 The snapshot is taken immediately after any module-scoped fixtures are applied, and before all function-scoped ones.

 Coverage Fixtures
 *****************